 An employee who is convicted (including a plea of nolo contendere) of a criminal drug statute violation occurring in the workplace or on Stanford property must, notify Stanford University of the conviction within five days after the conviction.
-Notification must be in writing to the local human resources office, the Associate Vice President of Employee & Management Services (for staff) or the Dean (for faculty).
+Notification must be in writing to the local human resources office, the Associate Vice President of Employee & Labor Relations (for staff) or the Dean (for faculty).

 Responsibility for effective implementation and enforcement of Stanford's Controlled Substances and Alcohol Policy begins with supervisors.
 Supervisors must be alert to indications or evidence of the use or presence of controlled substances or alcohol in the workplace.

 Supervisors must make sure that employees are aware of Stanford's Controlled Substances and Alcohol Policy and understands that violation of this policy is a serious matter and cause for disciplinary action including possible termination.

 b.
 Consultation with Human Resources